What's up, doc? Investors knock at China hospitals

 They have the remedy, they say, for a higher fee.

-"Chinese used to think that their entitlement to healthcare meant they had to crowd into a crowded public facility, get very short visits with the doctor, may be line up from five o' clock in the morning," said Roberta Lipson, CEO of healthcare company Chindex CHDX.O.
+"Chinese used to think that their entitlement to healthcare meant they had to crowd into a crowded public facility, get very short visits with the doctor, may be line up from five o' clock in the morning," said Roberta Lipson, CEO of healthcare company Chindex.

 Originally aimed at expats, Lipson's four hospitals in China have seen increasing numbers of well-heeled local patients willing to pay more for better care.